*Clips & References

 Real Estate Errors and Omissions insurance

-You should always carry E&O insurance.
+You should always carry real estate E&O insurance.
 I’ve actually had real estate brokers or agents tell me they don’t carry E&O insurance, not only because of the cost, but also because they feel that carrying insurance makes them a target for litigation.

 In addition, some agents and brokers feel that even if a judgment is entered against them that is not satisfied because they don’t have any insurance, they’re going to keep selling real estate.
 But that may not be true . . .